moneycoin-dev/decred-wallet-gui/README.md

 Decred Wallet GUI is a front end built in Java using the Canvas with an OpenGL pipeline for rendering graphics.
 All components are made using Graphics2D and images where required, this gives us full flexibility to create anything we want without the limitations of swing or other frameworks.

+Calls to DCRD and DCRWALLET are made via RPC, if the specified address is localhost the GUI will start the DCRD and DCRWALLET process if they are not already running.
+Certificates are stored within a custom Keystore with a generated password that is added to your settings.conf.

 ####Index:
 * [Downloads](#download-binaries)
 * [Features](#features)